skalade/Useful-reads/seq2seq.md

 # seq2seq
-Just a place to dump useful seq2seq resources I've come across
+Just a place to dump useful seq2seq resources I've come across.
+It's been my intuition that this structure could translate well into comms systems, where input lengths are quite variable.
+Additionally LSTMs are very expressive and could potentially incorporate many of the functional blocks of a receiver into a single deep learning model (sensing, classification, demodulation, etc.).

 ## Papers